-Following the success of LIV, Grutman opened another nightclub, Story, in 2013.
+Following the success of LIV, Grutman opened another Miami Beach nightclub, Story, in 2013.
 In 2015, he entered the dining space with the launch of Komodo, a 300-seat, ultra-popular restaurant located in Miami’s Brickell neighborhood.
 With his increasingly proven track record, Grutman then partnered with The Smile (out of New York City) to create OTL, a neighborhood café in Miami’s ascendant Design District.

 Grutman solidified his leading position within the hospitality business with what came next: the opening of Swan and Bar Bevy, also in the Design District, for which he partnered with the multi-hyphenate talent Pharrell Williams.
-Swan has become a top-tier contender in the region’s restaurant scene, mixing luxuriant decor with contemporary fare, along with an inimitable bar scene.
+Swan has become a top-tier contender in the region’s restaurant scene, mixing luxuriant decor with contemporary food, along with an inimitable bar scene.
 Swan draws an A-list international crowd, in large part due to Grutman’s gregarious and hospitable nature.
 Put simply, he is the ultimate host.